BobbyHoltzner/MACE/ElectronGUI/README.md

 If any changes are made to the React project, you can simply run `gulp defaultBuild` from the `MACE/ElectronGUI` directory and then press `Ctrl + R` in the electron GUI to refresh the application.

 ## Prebuilt Binaries
-If you do not want to build from source, there are prebuilt binaries included in the `MACE/ElectronGUI/PrebuiltBinaries` directory for several architectures.
-Simply find your architecture and run the executable in the corresponding directory to start the MACE GUI.
+If you do not want to build from source, there are prebuilt binaries included in the `MACE/ElectronGUI/PrebuiltBinaries.zip` file for several architectures.
+Simply unzip the file and find your architecture and run the executable in the corresponding directory to start the MACE GUI.
 The following architectures are supported:

 - Win32-x64
 - Win32-ia32